nford88/nf88-blog/blog/_posts/2020-6-15-vps-full-cirlce-migration-part-1.md

   - openvpn
 author: Nick
 details: This is a blog consisting of articles on various tech topics
+permalink: /migration-1-vps-full-circle

 ---

-# Part 1 - Going full circle on the VPS!
+# Migration Part 1 - Going full circle on the VPS!

  Over the past few years, I've gone through plenty of different New Years Resolutions in attempt to try new workflows and projects.
 While many of these are well intentioned and help me learn a new skillet, many of them never see the light of day outside of my localhost address.
 The upside however of the current Covid situation has given me some time to attempt to assess long overdue tech debt and finally start a revamp of a new portfolio site come blog.
 Top of the tech debt list was to migrate away from my VPS which has been home for the last 3 years.

  This will be part one of a multi-part series.
+Edit: Part 2 is [here](/migration-2-embrace-the-jam)

 # #